nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 If the second parameter is `list`, on the other hand, the script should list each line that matches, prepending it with the name of the file.

 Lastly, after the above parameters have been provided, the script should also expect to receive a list of log files to scan.
-If no files are provided, the script should produprintce an error or help message in standard error.
+If no files are provided, the script should print an error or help message in standard error.

 Similarly, if no parameters are supplied to the script, the script should print some help to describe the script usage, again in standard error .